-Study proper - Personal information of participants (Subjects' age, comorbid medical or psychiatric illnesses, history of substance use, history of traumatic brain injury/loss of consciousness, previous adverse effects with TMS, medication history, duration of treatment with suboxone, urine drug screens, breathalyzer test results) will be stored in an excel sheet on a protected laptop at P336, 3rd floor, UK Department of Psychiatry at 245 Fountain Court (In a locked office and behind a protected firewall).
-The excel sheets containing the personal information will be saved as an encrypted file every time.
-A data crosswalk of patient/participant name and MRN will be stored separately from deidentified data and any other research data.
-Any data sharing will be restricted to the de-identified data.
+Personal information of participants (Subjects' age, comorbid medical or psychiatric illnesses, history of substance use, history of traumatic brain injury/loss of consciousness, previous adverse effects with TMS, medication history, urine drug screens, breathalyzer test results) will be stored in an excel sheet on a protected laptop at P208, 2nd floor, UK Department of Psychiatry at 245 Fountain Court (In a locked office and behind a protected firewall).
+Any data sharing will be restricted to the coded data.
 Data will be kept for a minimum of 7 years, and electronically destroyed by UK Policy A13-050 and UK Policy A05-055.
-For the study proper, urine samples will be collected prior to every TMS session to perform drug screening.
+Urine samples will be collected prior to every TMS session to perform drug screening.